antronerds/r2-training-courses/docs/Methylation_analysis.md

 <a id="Methylation_analysis"> </a>

-Manual on R2 Platform for Methylation Analysis
+Manual  for Methylation Analysis
 =================================

+**14th to 18th September 2026.**
+**Gender-Sensitive Epigenomic Research in Nephrology**
+*at University Giessen, Germany, Institute f.
+Genetics*

 *An Introduction on R2 Genomics Analysis and Visualization Platform Usage*